Geetham Origin

 There are so many Geethams composed by various composers in various languages.
 The Geethams that we learn is composed by St.Purandara Dasa and it was aligned in a way that makes understanding the very basic concepts of Janaka Raga and Janya Raga, Swaras and it’s Swarasthaanas with Sahithyas.

-Practicing Geetham series in proper Sruthi and Thaalam with 3 speeds makes the understanding of the Swaras and gives good Gamakas for concerts.
+Practicing the Geetham series in proper Sruthi and Thaalam with 3 speeds makes the understanding of the Swaras and gives good Gamakas for concerts.
 Especially practicing Arohanam and Avarohanam in three speeds gives good knowledge in doing Kalpana Swarams in future.

 Our 1st to 4th Geetham was composed by Saint.
 Sri.
 Purandaradasar